chStaiger/surf-metadata-registry/Monitoring_on_dCache.md

 ```

 ### Macaroon
-When authenticating with a macaroon, it is important (for now) to **NOT** use the flag `--chroot`, this conflicts with command to create a dCache channel which we need to listen to changes.
+When authenticating with a macaroon, it is important (for now) to **NOT** use the flag `--chroot`, this conflicts with the command to create a dCache channel which we need to listen to changes.
 You will be asked in the prompt to provide your password:

 ```
 get-macaroon --url https://<webdavserver>:2880/pnfs/<path to folder> \